Kaboom242/quillquest-stories/Golemheart/Chapters-TheFirstMage/Archive/022/Chapter022-revision1.md

 As the storm reached full fury outside, Lin watched Nerida begin the work that kept their community alive.
 Not the flashy demonstration magic of Academy training, but the patient, careful craft of someone who'd learned to partner with forces that could destroy her if she made mistakes.

-The sea-song that filled the chamber carried harmonies that spoke of accumulated wisdom—not just Nerida's individual knowledge, but generations of inherited understanding about how to work with oceanic powers rather than attempting to control them.
+The sea-song that filled the chamber carried harmonies that spoke of accumulated wisdom—not just Nerida's individual knowledge, but generations of inherited understanding about how to work with oceanic powers.
 But Lin could hear strain in the music, places where traditional patterns no longer fit properly with the forces they were meant to guide.

 "Something's wrong," Lin said, feeling the discord between ancient song and current magical realities.
 "The traditional frameworks aren't connecting properly with the water's energy."